 PRO TIP: If you have meat in your filling and you are worried if it is the correct temperature you can use a meat thermometer to check.

 Yes, you can bake egg roll wrappers.
 In fact, the ones in this recipe are baked.
 You will get a crispier egg roll if you generously oil the outside of the egg roll wrapper.
 Bake egg rolls at 450℉ for 20 minutes.

 An air fryer is a great option not only for reheating egg rolls but for baking them in the first place.
-An air fryer cook food by circulating hot air around it.
+An air fryer cooks food by circulating hot air around it.
 Air frying is a fancy word for convection.

 I have a fancy Toaster Oven that has an air fry setting.
 It works great for reheating anything that you want to be crispy and not soggy.

 In my opinion, every egg roll should be served with a sauce or dip.
-Guacamole and Salsa Fresca seem like tow obvious choices.
+Guacamole and Salsa Fresca seem like two obvious choices.
 You can try my Chipotle Ranch or Avocado Crema for these.